Economy of the Philippines: Composition by sector

-Agriculture
+Agriculture, aquaculture and forestry

 As of 2022, agriculture employs 24 percent of the Filipino workforce accounting for 8.9 percent of the total GDP.
 The type of activity ranges from small subsistence farming and fishing to large commercial ventures with significant export focus.

 The Philippines is the world's third largest producer of coconuts, and the world's largest exporter of coconut products.
 Coconut production is generally concentrated in medium-sized farms.
 The Philippines is also the world's third largest producer of pineapples, producing 2862000 MT in 2021.

 Rice production in the Philippines is important to the food supply in the country and economy.
-The Philippines is the 8th largest rice producer in the world as of 2019, accounting for 2.5 percent of global rice production.
+The Philippines is the 7th largest rice producer in the world as of the 1st half of 2026, accounting for 2 percent of global rice production.
 Rice is the most important food crop, a staple food in most of the country; it is produced extensively in Central Luzon), Western Visayas, Cagayan Valley, Soccsksargen, and Ilocos Region.

 The Philippines is one of the largest producers of sugar in the world.
 At least 17 provinces located in eight regions of the nation have grown sugarcane crops, of which the Negros Island Region accounts for half of the country's total production.
 As of Crop Year 2012–2013, 29 mills are operational divided as follows: 13 mills in Negros, 6 mills in Luzon, 4 mills in Panay, 3 mills in Eastern Visayas and 3 mills in Mindanao.
 A range from 360000 to 390000 ha are devoted to sugarcane production.
 The largest sugarcane areas are found in the Negros Island Region, which accounts for 51 percent of sugarcane areas planted.
 This is followed by Mindanao which accounts for 20 percent; Luzon with 17 percent; Panay with 7 percent and Eastern Visayas with 4 percent.